-You may not think that a rat is worthy of its very own San Diego Zoo animal fact page, but the African giant pouched rat is no ordinary rodent!
-These animals are intelligent, energetic, friendly, and pretty cute…if you squint one eye.
+You may not think that a rat is worthy of its very own San Diego Zoo fact page, but the African giant pouched rat is no ordinary rodent!
+These rats are intelligent, energetic, friendly, and pretty cute…if you squint one eye.
 And they have a nose that knows.

-About the size of a small domestic cat, these agile rodents have been trained to detect landmines and buried explosives left over from wars.
+About the size of a small domestic cat, these agile rodents have been taught to detect landmines and buried explosives left over from wars.
 They have worked in seven countries, including Cambodia, Angola, and Mozambique, securing areas so local people can live safely.
-Another humanitarian task the rats are trained for is detecting tuberculosis (TB) in samples collected in hospitals.
+Another humanitarian task the rats are taught to do is detecting tuberculosis (TB) in samples collected in hospitals.
 TB is one of the world’s deadliest infectious diseases, and the detection rats hasten discovery of the disease for a fraction of the cost.

 There are two species of African giant pouched rat: Cricetomys emini and C. gambianus.
-The latter is the working species used in landmine and TB detection, and the type that will be joining the San Diego Zoo’s new Sanford Children’s Zoo, opening in 2021.
+The latter is used in landmine and TB detection, and the type that will be joining the San Diego Zoo’s new Sanford Children’s Zoo, opening in 2021.

 Additionally, the rats are indigenous to sub-Saharan Africa, so they are well-adapted to heat and resistant to many tropical diseases.
-The rats are widely available and easy to procure, though not all will succeed at the rigorous training program.
+The rats are widely available and easy to procure, though not all will succeed at the program.
 Weighing 2 to 3 pounds (1 to 1.4 kilograms) on average, the pouched rats are easy to transport, and they are light enough to not trigger the random explosives in field sites (a landmine requires at least 11 pounds (5 kilograms) of pressure to be activated).
-Long lived for a rodent, their six- to eight-year lifespan makes training a worthwhile investment.
-They are food motivated, and willing to work with just about any handler for a proper reward.
+Long lived for a rodent, their six- to eight-year lifespan makes teaching them a worthwhile investment.
+They are food motivated, and willing to work for a proper reward.

 Works for peanuts…and bananas.
-Convincing a three-pound rat to do your landmine detection bidding and do it correctly takes a bit of patience.
-The APOPO website explains the procedure: When the pouched rats are weaned, at around four weeks of age, they begin to socialize the animals to get them used to being handled and exposed to a variety of sights and sounds.
+Teaching a three-pound rat to detect landmines and do it correctly takes a bit of patience.
+The APOPO website explains the procedure: When the pouched rats are weaned, at around four weeks of age, they begin to socialize the rats to get them used to being near people and exposed to a variety of sights and sounds.

 Positive reinforcement is used, and soon the rats learn to associate the sound of the clicker with a food reward (banana or a banana-peanut paste is their favorite).
-Training sessions last about 30 minutes, 5 days a week (they get weekends off to relax).
-They are trained to indicate which hole in a line contains TNT (an explosive) by nosing it for five seconds.
+Sessions last about 30 minutes, 5 days a week (they get weekends off to relax).
+They learn to indicate which hole in a line contains TNT (an explosive) by nosing it for five seconds.

 After “odor imprint,” the work gets more difficult.
-They are exposed to various scents before progressing to sandbox training, where the target scent is buried and the rat must walk in “lanes,” up and down systematically, to scout the entire area.
-Finally, the rat is trained to wear a harness and practice outdoors on a lead, finding inactive mines under the soil.
-At the end of the training, they are given a 2-day final exam: they must find all the mines in an area of 480 square yards (400 square meters) randomly spiked with inactive mines.
-Even the handlers do not know where the mines are located.
+They are exposed to various scents before progressing to a sandbox, where the target scent is buried and the rat must walk in “lanes,” up and down systematically, to scout the entire area.
+Finally, the rat is taught to practice outdoors on a lead, finding inactive mines under the soil.
+At the end of the program, they are given a 2-day final exam: they must find all the mines in an area of 480 square yards (400 square meters) randomly spiked with inactive mines.
 The rats must score 100 percent on the test to become certified landmine-sniffing rats.
-When the professional rat is working an area, it scratches at the ground when an explosive is detected; the handlers mark the spot, and the landmine is safely removed later.
+When the professional rat is working an area, it scratches at the ground when an explosive is detected; their caretakers mark the spot, and the landmine is safely removed later.